New Beginnings Acquisition (NYSE:NBA) Now Covered by Analysts at Barrington Research

-Barrington Research initiated coverage on shares of New Beginnings Acquisition (NYSE:NBA) in a report published on Thursday morning, The Fly reports.
-The brokerage issued an outperform rating and a $15.00 price objective on the stock.
+Investment analysts at Barrington Research started coverage on shares of New Beginnings Acquisition (NYSE:NBA) in a report issued on Wednesday, Benzinga reports.
+The firm set an “outperform” rating and a $15.00 price target on the stock.
+Barrington Research’s target price points to a potential upside of 49.25% from the company’s current price.

 An institutional investor recently bought a new position in New Beginnings Acquisition stock.
-HighTower Advisors LLC acquired a new position in New Beginnings Acquisition Corp.
-(NYSE:NBA) in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund acquired 11,800 shares of the company’s stock, valued at approximately $118,000.
-HighTower Advisors LLC owned about 0.08% of New Beginnings Acquisition as of its most recent filing with the Securities and Exchange Commission.
+HighTower Advisors LLC bought a new stake in New Beginnings Acquisition Corp.
+(NYSE:NBA) during the 4th quarter, according to its most recent Form 13F filing with the SEC.
+The firm bought 11,800 shares of the company’s stock, valued at approximately $118,000.
+HighTower Advisors LLC owned 0.08% of New Beginnings Acquisition as of its most recent SEC filing.

 New Beginnings Acquisition Corp. focuses to effect a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or other business combination with one or more businesses.
 The company was founded in 2020 and is based in Miami, Florida.